 Thursday 16.09.10.
 Day 13 after Christchurch Quake: Riccarton.

 Christchurch quake state of emergency was over.
 I stopped coolpixing quake damages, as I'd seen enough damaged & demolished bldgs to last a lifetime.
 I'd seen enough repairs & demolitions which quickly changed some areas of Christchurch.
 Some areas were slower in demolitions & repairs.

-In following weeks I'd see more quake damages, demolitions & repairs in Christchurch, but I refrained from coolpixing as I was emotionally & physically tired.
+In following weeks I'd see more quake damages, demolitions & repairs in Christchurch, but I refrained from coolpixing as I was emotionally & physically spent.

 It was an overcast, cold morning, when I drove to Church Corner, Riccarton Rd / Yaldhurst Rd fork, to coolpix quake damaged St Peter's Anglican Church.
-When we'd arrived in Christchurch 15 years before, we'd stayed our first weekend at Riccarton Campsite opposite St Peter's Anglican Church.
+When we'd arrived in Christchurch 15 years ago, we'd stayed our first weekend at Riccarton Campsite opposite St Peter's Anglican Church.